 Essentially, Level 1 certifies that you understand the theory.
 Once you pass the exam, you get a Level 1 certificate acknowledging your completion of the theory part of the certification program.

-Some trainers and coaches will stop there.
+Some people will stop there.
 And that’s cool with me.
 With the Level 1 certificate, they’ll be as well trained in exercise and sport nutrition as my master’s students.

 The Precision Nutrition Level 2 Master Class is only open to students and graduates of the Level 1 program.